vivCoding/vchess/wasm/README.md

 move.x2 // board position.x to move to
 move.y2  // board position.y to move to
-move.movesConsidered // number of moves it considered
+move.movesConsidered // number of moves it considered move.promoteTo // if it's a pawn promotion, what piece it should promote to

 // you can also separately retrieve the number of moves the engine considered during its last move generation console.log(engine.getNumberOfMovesConsidered())